Ralf Dahrendorf: Education and career

 In 1974, the BBC invited him to present the annual Reith Lectures.
 In this series of six radio talks, entitled The New Liberty, he examined the definition of freedom.

-From 1974 to 1984, Dahrendorf was director of the London School of Economics, when he returned to Germany to become Professor of Social Science, Konstanz University (1984–86).
+From 1974 to 1984, Dahrendorf was director of the London School of Economics.
+Ehen he returned to Germany to become Professor of Social Science, at Konstanz University (1984–86).

 In 1986, Ralf Dahrendorf became a Governor of the London School of Economics.
 From 1987 to 1997, he was Warden of St Antony's College at the University of Oxford, succeeding the historian Sir Raymond Carr.

 In 1982, Dahrendorf was made a Knight Commander of the Order of the British Empire.
 In 1988, he acquired British citizenship. and became known as Sir Ralf Dahrendorf (as only KBEs who are British subjects are entitled to use that title).
 On 15 July 1993, he was created a life peer with the title Baron Dahrendorf of Clare Market in the City of Westminster.
 Clare Market is near the London School of Economics, and is also used for car parking by LSE staff.
 Dahrendorf chose this name to honour the School in this way, and also as a sign of his liberal humour.
 He sat in the House of Lords as a cross-bencher.

 Between 2000 and 2006, Dahrendorf served as Chairman of the Judging Panel of the FIRST Award for Responsible Capitalism.
 He received the FIRST Responsible Capitalism lifetime Achievement Award in 2009.
 Dahrendorf insisted that even the most basic civil rights, including equality and freedom of expression, be given constitutional legitimacy.
 On 11 July 2007, he was awarded the Prince of Asturias Award for Social Studies.

-In January 2005, he was appointed a Research Professor at the Social Science Research Center in Berlin (WZB).
+In January 2005, he was appointed a research professor at the Social Science Research Center in Berlin (WZB).

 Dahrendorf held dual citizenship in the UK and Germany.
-After retiring, he lived partially in Germany and partially in the United Kingdom, with one home in London and one in Bonndorf in south-western Germany.
+After retiring, he lived partly in Germany and partly in the United Kingdom, with one home in London and one in Bonndorf in south-western Germany.
 When asked which city he considered his home, he once said, "I am a Londoner".
-He also once said that his life was marked by a conflict between the obligation he felt to the country of his birth, Germany and the attraction he felt for Britain.
+He also once said that his life was marked by a conflict between the obligation he felt to the country of his birth, Germany, and the attraction he felt for Britain.

-He favored laws and policies that encouraged personal freedom, a sense of citizenship and a broadening of social, economic and political opportunities.
-Germany’s problems, he argued, stemmed from a belief in absolute answers and in the yearning for an all-powerful leader to put them into effect.
+He favoured laws and policies that encouraged personal freedom, a sense of citizenship, and a broadening of social, economic and political opportunities.
+He argued that Germany's problems stemmed from a belief in absolute answers and in the yearning for an all-powerful leader to put them into effect.

 Death

 Dahrendorf died in Cologne, Germany, aged 80, on 17 June 2009, after suffering from cancer.

 He was survived by his third wife, three daughters, and one grandchild.
-His death was confirmed in a statement from Chancellor Angela Merkel, who said, “Europe has lost one of its most important thinkers and intellectuals.”
+His death was confirmed in a statement from Chancellor Angela Merkel, who said, "Europe has lost one of its most important thinkers and intellectuals".